 Moisture inside a gun safe can make gun rusty.
 This is why you should keep your gun at a safe place, a non-temperature-controlled storage (like the shed or the garage) that is not subject to temperature changes between night and day.
 There are various dehumidifying products available on the market.
 This is made of silica gel, a material that absorbs moisture from the air.
 Whenever you choose to store the gun, be sure to keep a dehumidifying system around.
 You might also be interested in my post on dehumidifiers for gun safes.

-How to keep the perfect temperature of a gun safe
+Ideal temperature of a safe

 The most recommended product to accomplish this is the EvaDry canister, which contains custom crystals with very high moisture absorption rates.The EvaDry is available in different sizes for use inside a safe and they are renewable: the crystals start out blue, and when they turn pink, it means the canister is ready to be recharged simply by plugging it for one night.